 Anima/Animus

-The anima/animus archetype represents all individuals‘ feminine and masculine qualities, regardless of their biological sex.
-For example, the anima is the feminine aspect in men, while the animus is the masculine aspect in women.
-Jung believed that these archetypes influence our relationships and our sense of wholeness.
-Integrating the anima/animus can create greater balance and harmony within ourselves and our relationships.
+The anima/animus represents the feminine and masculine qualities present in all individuals, regardless of biological sex.
+The anima is the feminine aspect in men, while the animus is the masculine aspect in women.
+Jung believed these archetypes influence relationships and personal wholeness.
+Integrating these aspects creates greater internal balance and harmony in relationships.

 Self